aliahmed347/AliAhmed347/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning advanced cloud deployment techniques and improving my DevOps skills.
+- 🌱 I’m currently learning advanced cloud deployment techniques and improving my blockchain skills.
 - 👯 I’m looking to collaborate on open-source projects and innovative web applications.
 - 🤔 I’m looking for help with exploring new JavaScript frameworks and libraries.
 - 💬 Ask me about JavaScript, React, Node.js, MongoDB, or anything related to web development.